zendeskgarden/react-containers/packages/treeview/README.md

 - ❌ If the `tree` element is horizontally oriented, it has `aria-orientation` set to `horizontal`.
   The default value of `aria-orientation` for a tree is `horizontal`.

-### Implementation questions for reviewers

-1. What should the behaviour be when a different `role` is passed?
-Nothing, throw error, forces the right role...
-2. For the `tree` element, should I throw an error if both the `label` or `labelledBy` props are nil?
-3. Do I need to implement a `expandable`, `collapsible` logic like in the accordion container?

 ## Installation

 ```sh